-Do you believe in the transforming
+Do you believe in the transforming power of freedom?

 The Iraqi people do.
 You could see it etched deeply in the faces of those who went proudly to the polls last Sunday, braving death threats and proving, once again, that the ballot beats the bullet as a force for positive change.

 Rush Limbaugh believes in it, too.
 In fact, the lead essay of the January issue of "The Limbaugh Letter" (a must-read for conservatives that you can subscribe to at Rush's Web site, rushlimbaugh.com) was titled "The Power of Freedom."
 In it, Rush makes an excellent point -- which, as long-time listeners can attest, he does regularly: Today's liberals are displaying a deplorable pessimism about our efforts to bring freedom and democracy to Iraq, a pessimism that betrays the refreshing optimism of their political ancestors.

 Jump back 44 years, for example, and you find President John Kennedy famously promising, in his first inaugural address, to "pay any price, bear any burden, meet any hardship, support any friend, oppose any foe, in order to assure the survival and the success of liberty."
 Go back to 1945, and you find President Franklin Roosevelt reminding Americans that "Almighty God ... has given our people stout hearts and strong arms with which to strike mighty blows for freedom and truth."
 Jump to 1941, and you'll hear FDR saying, "In the face of great perils never before encountered, our strong purpose is to protect and to perpetuate the integrity of democracy."

 For that matter, go back to George Washington, who said in his first inaugural address that "the preservation of the sacred fire of liberty" was "staked on the experiment entrusted to the hands of the American people."